dkoslicki/CMash/README.md

 3. ``QueryDNADatbase.py --help`` to query a fasta/q file against a reference database.
 Forgot step #2?
 No problem!
 The file will be prepped automatically!

 Install via traditional ``git clone`` (with ``pip install khmer`` and ``argparse``, ``blist``, ``h5py``, ``numpy``, ``pandas``, ``matplotlib``, and ``screed`` installed similarly).

+Protein databases (and for that matter, arbitrary K-length strings) coming soon...